Minimal Actuator Placement with Bounds on Control Effort: Introduction

-Next, we consider the problem of cardinality-constrained actuator placement for minimum control effort, where the optimal actuator set is selected so that an average control energy objective around the entire state space is minimized.
-The most related works to this problem are the \cite{2014arXiv1404.7665S} and \cite{7039832}, in which the authors assume a controllable system and consider the problem of choosing a few extra actuators in order to optimize some of the input energy metrics proposed in~\cite{Muller1972237}.
+Next, we consider the problem of cardinality-constrained actuator placement for minimum control effort, where the optimal actuator set is selected so that the volume of the set of states that can be reached with one unit or less of input energy is maximized.
+The most related works to this problem are the \cite{summers2016submodularity} and \cite{7039832}, in which the authors assume a controllable system and consider the problem of choosing a few extra actuators in order to optimize some of the input energy metrics proposed in~\cite{Muller1972237}.
 Their main contribution is in observing that these energy metrics are supermodular with respect to the choice of the extra actuated states.
-The assumption of a controllable system is necessary since these metrics depend on the inverse of the controllability Gramian, {as they quantify the average control energy for steering the system around the entire state space}.
+The assumption of a controllable system is necessary since these metrics depend on the inverse of the controllability Gramian, {as they capture the control energy for steering the system around the entire state space}.
 Nonetheless, it should be also clear that making a system controllable by first placing some actuators to ensure controllability alone, and then adding some extra ones to optimize a desired energy metric, introduces a sub-optimality that is carried over to the end result.
-In this paper, we follow a parallel line of work for the minimal actuator placement problem, and provide an efficient algorithm that selects {all the actuated states towards the minimization of an average control energy metric without any assumptions on the controllability of the involved system}.
+In this paper, we follow a parallel line of work to the minimal actuator placement problem, and provide an efficient algorithm that selects {all the actuated states to maximize the volume of the set of states that can be reached with one unit or less of input energy without any assumptions on the controllability of the involved system}.

 A similar actuator placement problem is studied in~\cite{bullo2014} for stable systems.
 Nevertheless, its authors propose a heuristic actuator placement procedure that does not constrain the number of available actuators and {does not optimize} their control energy objective.
 Our proposed algorithm selects {a cardinality-constrained actuator set that minimizes a control energy metric, even for unstable systems.}